Struct strided::MutStride

 fn len(&self) -> usize

-Returns the number of elements accessible in self
+Returns the number of elements accessible in self.

 fn stride(&self) -> usize

-Returns the offset between successive elements of self
+Returns the offset between successive elements of self as a

 count of elements, not bytes.